nomis/ggroohauga-pcb/README.rst

 | GND                    |    6  |         |           |           |   R  1   |          |
 +------------------------+-------+---------+-----------+-----------+----------+----------+

 Console Signals GPIOs
 ~~~~~~~~~~~~~~~~~~~~~

-Prepare all other GPIOs and UARTs before applying console power,
+Prepare all other GPIOs and UARTs before applying console power, otherwise it
-otherwise it will report a communication error.
+will report a communication error.

+Enable "Console Power out" to power the console on, and disable it to power off
+the console.
+Without a `firmware modification to the console <https://github.com/nomis/logitech-z906/blob/main/firmware.rst#automatic-power-on>`_,
+user intervention will be required to turn the console on after it's powered.

+When "Amplifier Announce" is active, the amplifier indicates that it is ready to
+communicate over the 3.3V UART.
+The labels "Console RX" and "Console TX" are
+from the perspective of the console.

 +------------------------+-------+---------+-----------+-----------+----------+----------+
 | Name                   |  Pin  |  LOLIN  |  DevKitC  |  DevKitM  |  Socket  |  Active  |